mckinsey/vizro/vizro-core/changelog.d/20240512_100444_maximilian_schulz_ag_grid_default_resetting_670.md

 ### Fixed

-- Fixed an issue that prevented the column widths of the AgGrid to render corrctly upon reloading a page. ([#446](https://github.com/mckinsey/vizro/pull/446))
+- Fixed an issue that prevented the column widths of the AgGrid to render correctly upon reloading a page. ([#446](https://github.com/mckinsey/vizro/pull/446))

 <!--
 ### Security